HuskyDG/magisk-files/note.md

 - [Zygisk] Added support for GrepheneOS Android 14, a privacy and security focused mobile OS with Android app compatibility.
 This is because the official Magisk does not support it.
 - [General] Restored support for devices with no selinux support, which was removed by the official Magisk.
 This allows users to use Magisk on devices that do not have selinux enabled in kernel.
 - [Module] Cancel the writable exception for `/system/etc/hosts`
-- [General] Update resetprop to avoid increasing serial counter
+- [General] Update resetprop to avoid increasing serial counter for read-only properties
 - [Module] Mounting module files to system no longer need mirrors
 - [App] Add biometric authentication back
 - [General] Check full path of `init.rc`